On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Large Language and Vision Assistants

 \section{Large Language and Vision Assistants}

-\paragraph{Architecture.} The LLaVA framework (Figure~\ref{fig:architecture}) employs a pre-trained Vision Transformer (ViT) as its vision encoder.
-Input images are resized and divided into patches of size $n \times (p_h \times p_w \times c)$, where $n = (h/p_h) \times (w/p_w)$.
-These patches are processed by the encoder to generate embeddings $\{\mathbf{z}_i \in \mathbb{R}^d\}$, which are then adjusted using a multi-layer perceptron (MLP) for compatibility with the language model.
-The AnyRes mechanism~\citep{liu2024llavanext} allows processing of larger images by segmenting them into $m$ parts.
-Each part is processed through the ViT, local embeddings are generated, and all are utilized.
-This ensures comprehensive understanding of varied image sizes and resolutions.
-However, this increases the total token count to $n \times m$, posing a computational challenge.
+\paragraph{Architecture.} The LLaVA framework (Figure~\ref{fig:architecture}) employs a pre-trained Vision Transformer (ViT)~\citep{dosovitskiy2020vit} as its vision encoder.
+Input images are resized and divided into patches of size $n \times (p_h \times p_w \times c)$, where $n = (h/p_h) \times (w/p_w)$, with $h$ and $w$ representing the resized image size, and $p_h$ and $p_w$ denoting the patch size, which are hyperparameters.
+Here, $c = 3$ denotes the number of channels, typically for RGB images.
+These patches are processed by the encoder to generate embeddings $\{\mathbf{z}_i \in \mathbb{R}^d\}$, where $d$ is the embedding dimension of the encoder and also a hyperparameter.
+These embeddings are then mapped to the input space of the language model via a Multi-Layer Perceptron (MLP) before being fed into the model.
+Optionally, the AnyRes mechanism~\citep{liu2024llavanext} can be applied, allowing for processing of larger images by first segmenting images into $m$ parts to better capture local features.
+Simultaneously, the entire image is processed to extract global features.
+Both global and local features are sequentially fed into the language model, allowing it to utilize comprehensive image information.
+Therefore, the total token count becomes $(1+m) \times n$.
+See \citet{liu2024llavanext} for more details.
+However, this approach poses a computational challenge due to the increased token count.

-\paragraph{Training Objectives and Datasets.} LLaVA is trained to minimize Cross-Entropy (CE) loss.
-During pre-training, it generates captions for images, with CE loss computed on the text.
-In the fine-tuning stage, given an image, question, and answer from the assistant, the loss is computed on the answer text.
+\paragraph{Training Objectives and Datasets.} The model is trained to minimize Cross-Entropy (CE) loss.
+During pre-training (alignment phase), it generates captions for images, with CE loss computed on the text.
+In the instruct tuning stage, given an image, question, and answer, the loss is computed on the answer text.
 The LLaVA-1.5 dataset~\citep{liu2023improvedllava} is widely used and this study aims to further enhance the dataset.
 More details are in Section~\ref{sec:remedies}.